 Please take a look at the many sessions proposed and submit your abstract!

 Due to the new hybrid strategy, we extend the deadline for abstract submission until October 15th.
 This provides the opportunity to participate on-site, online, or both – and gives the necessary time to prepare new abstracts.
 We now particularly invite abstracts from people that want to join online only, but of course also abstracts from people that want to join on-site can be submitted until the new deadline.
 During the submission process, people are now asked to indicate if their submission should be presented online only.
 We have introduced this in order to get more quantitative information about the interest for the online component of ICRS 2021 Hybrid.
-As with the on-site submissions, all new abstracts will be evaluated for quality in a double-blind mode, and abstract submitters will be notified of acceptance by the end of 2020.
+As with the on-site submissions, all new abstracts will be evaluated for quality in a double-blind mode, and abstract submitters will be notified of acceptance beginning of 2021.

 Only during registration (opens in early 2021), participants decide whether they want to present and register for the on-site event, online only, or both components of ICRS 2021 Hybrid.
 This means that participants who have already submitted their abstracts can switch to the online presentation later during registration, if the development of the pandemic makes this necessary.
 Registration fees for the online only option will be approximately 50 % of the rate for the on-site event.